 Marina Alamos, Athens, Greece

-Meeting time at the marina is between 5:00 pm - 6:00 pm.
-Please notify your captain in advance if you are delayed and will not arrive by 6pm.
+Please notify your captain in advance if you are delayed and will not arrive by 9 am.
+If you would like to sleep aboard the boat in the marina on Saturday night please make arrangements in advance.
 Upon arrival, the front desk at the marina will direct you to the Sailing Collective boats.
-Each Sailing Collective sailboat dons our banner with logo where your captain and crew will be waiting for your arrival.
-After everyone arrives and settles in aboard, we will dine ashore for our first outing of the journey.The evening of Day 1 and the morning of Day 2, passengers should purchase alcohol or other and beverages for the week as well as any last minute personal provisioning.
+Each Sailing Collective sailboat will be flying an SC flag and your captain and crew will be waiting for your arrival onboard.
+Passengers should purchase alcohol or other and beverages for the week as well as any last minute personal provisioning.

 We will arrive back at the marina by 6pm on day 7 and spend the last evening there on the boat.
 Disembarkation is 9am the following morning.
 Your crew can help arrange taxis to your next destination.

 Please ensure your passport is valid for the period of travel and for six months after you return.
 Your passport name must match the name on the flight ticket otherwise you may not be able to travel and insurance may be invalid.

 It is the responsibility of each individual to ensure relevant visas are obtained where necessary.
 The Sailing Collective cannot be held responsible for refusal of entry or travel due to lack of visas.
 If you are in any doubt please contact your Embassy for full details.